Advancing the Global Goals on Adaptation

 Board Member

 Sara Walsh, PhD, is a disaster risk reduction and climate resilience specialist with more than 15 years of experience spanning Canada, Nepal, the Middle East, and North Africa.
 Until November 2025, she served as Thematic Lead for Climate and Resilience with the International Federation of Red Cross and Red Crescent Societies (IFRC), where she supported Red Cross and Red Crescent Societies to strengthen their climate and risk reduction work across the region.
-Sara currently works for Greenpeace International.
+Saracurrently works as a freelance consultant with the United Nations, governments, and humanitarian organizations on recovery, risk governance, and community-based resilience.
+Sara teaches at a Canadian university and holds a PhD in Disaster Risk Reduction.
 Her work emphasizes anticipatory action, equity, and bridging research with practice to shape more resilient and sustainable futures.

 Alison Criscitiello